AMcCall22/company-suggestions/README.md

 A 'submit button' performs the required search and a 'clear button' resets the search form.

-A flash message appears in no results have been found as per the search parameters.
+A flash message appears if no results have been found as per the search parameters.

 ##### Add Company

 This form allows users to add new companies to the database.
-Fields are as following:
+Fields are as follows:

 - Company type - a drop down option of Sole business or agency.